-Each time we travel to Prague, though, we learn something new about the beer culture.
+Each time we travel to Prague, we learn something new about the beer culture.
 In the Czech Republic, people take their beer very seriously.
 The tips below just scratch the surface of the information needed to travel to the Czech Republic for beer.
-It’s not meant for beer aficionados, just for people who like to seek the best beer.
+It’s not meant for beer aficionados, just for people who like to seek the best beer when traveling.

 Pivo is a beer.
 A pivovar is a Czech brewery.
 Generally, these are beer halls or restaurants that brew their own beer.
 An example is Pivovar Národní in Prague, a beer garden in Prague that brews their own beer.
-We drank their unfiltered draft beer, along with beef tartare and an enormous pork knee in a lovely beer garden.
+We drank their unfiltered draft beer (explained below), along with beef tartare and an enormous pork knee in a lovely beer garden.
 It’s the perfect place to drink a pivo beer in Prague.
 It’s also a good introduction to Czech Republic beer.

 What is Tank Beer Prague?

-Similar to bia hoi, the famous fresh draft beer in Hanoi, which must be drank in a day, tank beer is unpasteurized, and has no preservatives.
-It must be drank within a day or so, to be at its best.
+Similar to bia hoi, the famous fresh draft beer in Hanoi, which must be drunk in a day, tank beer is unpasteurized and has no preservatives.
+It must be drunk within a day or so, to be at its best.
 The reason why it’s called tank beer is that it is delivered to the pubs in temperature controlled trucks, more reminiscent of small oil tankers.
 It is then pumped into large metal tanks inside the pub.

 This is my favorite way to drink beer in the Czech Republic, particularly at beer halls or a Prague beer house, like Lokal, with locations all over Prague.
-It’s a traditional style Czech beer hall, with tasty food, and is one of our must visits while in Prague.
-It’s like visiting a Prague brewery, just one where the beer is made off site.
+It’s a traditional style Czech beer hall, with tasty food, and is one of our must-visits every time we are in Prague.
+It’s like visiting a Prague brewery, just one where the beer is made off-site.